 Pizza base sauce: 3 garlic cloves peeled and crushed, 2 tins chopped peeled plum tomatoes, salt & pepper for seasoning, 2 tbsp tomato puree, a pinch of salt and a large handful of fresh finely chopped basil

 Topping: 100g grated cheddar cheese, 4 slices Bresaola ham, 4 salami, 3 smoked ham, 1/2 thinly sliced pepper, 4-5 sliced mushrooms, 1 sliced tomato, 1/2 a mozzarella ball roughly torn apart and 4 slices goats cheese

 Sieve the flour and salt onto a clean work surface and make a well in the middle.
-In a jug mix the yeast, sugar and olive oil with the water and leave for a few minutes, then pour into the well.
+In a jug mix the yeast and olive oil with the water and leave for about 10 minutes, then pour into the well.
 Using your fingers gradually mix the flour from the sides into the liquid.
 Take your time, mix larger amounts of flour in and when it all starts to come together, work the rest of the flour in with your clean, flour-dusted hands.
 Knead until you have a smooth, springy dough.